periode/thesis/communications/reset_journal/notes.md

 *tzvetan todorov*: "les effets de style ne pourraient exister que s'ils ne s'opposaient a une norme, a un usage etabli"

-style negotiations in open source platform are a conflict between personal initiative and group direction, and in that mimicks the productive tensions in open-source software.
+style negotiations in open source platform are a conflict between personal initiative and group direction

-This study has implications for understanding...... `TO BE COMPLETED` (the limitations of do wtf you want lol)
+This study has implications for understanding...... `TO BE COMPLETED` the discursive references at play when attempting to solve intractable problems of personal preferences

 What are the objectives?

-This paper examines the discursive strategies at play when deciding on a programming style in the context of open-source development
+This paper examines the discursive strategies at play when deciding on a programming style in the context of open-source development, and to highlight what they depend on.

-which concepts do i rely on? (readerly/writerly texts is a good start)
+which concepts do i rely on? (readerly/writerly texts is a good start, socio-technical assemblages, discourse analysis, types of open source participation, **canonical text**)

 what is the existing research on this topic? (keywords: style, written approach, organizational aesthetics)

+the canonical text is outside of the discursive space.

+---

+## arguments

+arguments provide reasons to do so

+appeal to authority is not an argument

+do not caricature the opposing side

+start from reliable premises (is personal preference a reliable premise? how about personal experience? how about community support? technical soundness? readability?)

+- arguments by example
+- - are the examples numerous? representative? are there counterexamples?
+- - you need background info to be able to judge them
+- arguments by analogy
+- - metaphors, need to be sufficiently similar
+- arguments by authority
+- - sources should be cited
+- - sources should be informed
+- arguments about causes
+- - correlation: how cause leads to effect (but you need to prove both, actually)
+- deductive arguments
+- - classic syllogism, `if p then q`, etc.

 ---